amgarton47/CS62data-structures/Synchro_DLL/project/README.md

 Re-run your tests (with varying numbers of threads and cycles) to see how these `yield()` calls change the probability of detection.
-Again report a range of numbers (theads, per cycle detection probability).
+Again, list your runs, and report a range of numbers (theads, error-free cycles, per cycle detection probability).

 ### 4. Java synchronized Methods